paulin/mattpaulin/_posts/2026-4-2-ProductPathway.md

 - Billing, data, or reliability issues
 - Things breaking as soon as real usage shows up

-The product has outpaced the engineering.
+The product has outpaced engineering.

 > **If you’re in the fragile zone, you waited too long.**